 Scapolite was first discovered in 1913 in the Mogok Stone Tract in upper Burma.
 It comes in an interesting variety of colors, including white, colorless, greenish, gray, yellow, brown, reddish and pink.
-There is also a lavender scapolite that is produced by heat treatment.
+There is also a lavender variety of scapolite that is produced by heat treatment.
 The other colors are typically untreated.
-The most common color for gemstones is a bright honey-yellow.
+The most common color for scapolite gemstones is bright honey-yellow.

-Scapolite, which is Greek for "rod" or "shaft," is commonly found in stubby to long prismatic crystals, hence the name.
-Its crystals are tetragonal so that it will commonly have a square or octahedral cross-section.
-Scapolite has a density of 2.57-2.74 and a refractive index of 1.540-1.579.
+Scapolite, which is Greek for "rod" or "shaft," is commonly found long columnar crystals, hence the name.
+Its crystals are tetragonal so it will commonly have a square or octahedral cross-section.
+Scapolite has a density of 2.57 to 2.74 and a refractive index of 1.540 to 1.579.

-Scapolite, a sodium calcium aluminum silicate, has a rather complex chemical composition.
-Scapolite is actually the name of a series of minerals between the sodium chloride rich mineral called Marialite and the calcium carbonate rich mineral Meionite.
+Scapolite, which is sodium calcium aluminum silicate, has a rather complex chemical composition.
+Scapolite is actually the name of a series of minerals between the sodium chloride rich mineral called marialite and the calcium carbonate rich mineral, meionite.
 Distinguishing the scapolite minerals from each other can be difficult.
-Scapolites differ only slightly in density and refractive index, and both density and refractive index increase along with the calcium content.
-It is because of this closeness in properties and yet seemingly different chemistries that scapolite has had its share of pseudonyms, the most common being Wernerite (named for its discoverer).
-Scapolite has also been know as Mizzonite, Dipyre, Marialite and Meionite.
+Types of scapolite differ only slightly in density and refractive index, and both density and refractive index increase along with the calcium content.
+It is because of this closeness in properties and yet seemingly different chemistries that scapolite has had its share of pseudonyms, the most common being wernerite (named for its discoverer).
+Scapolite has also been known as mizzonite, dipyre, marialite and meionite.

 Gemstone-quality scapolite usually exhibits excellent transparency.
-Some of the less transparent material will exhibit chatoyancy or the cat's eye effect when cut as cabochons.
+Some of the less transparent material exhibits chatoyancy (the cat's eye effect) when cut as cabochons.
 Cat's eye stones are rather rare and desirable as they tend to have exceptionally sharp eyes.

-Scapolite is found in a number of locations in the world, including Canada, the USA, Norway, Italy and Mexico.
+Scapolite is found in a number of locations around the world, including Canada, the USA, Norway, Italy and Mexico.
 Gemstone sources are found in Brazil, Madagascar, Tanzania, Kenya, Canada and Burma.

 - First Published: July-02-2008